odino/odino.github.com/source/_posts/2015-07-15-how-to-test-3rd-party-hooks-and-webservices-locally.markdown

 date: 2015-07-15 20:35
 comments: true
 categories: [ngrok, tools, webservice, testing, hooks]
+description: Ever needed to expose an app that runs locally to the internet? ngrok to the rescue!
 ---

 In the past few months I have spent a bit of my spare time